Provincial Court of Alberta

 Qualifications & Application Requirements

-- three letters of reference, one of which must be an academic reference, and
+- Three letters of reference, one of which should be an academic reference letter; and

 How to Apply

-The Court must receive complete applications on or before the application deadline.
-Note that applications must be sent or delivered directly to the Provincial Court at the address(es) noted below, NOT to Government of Alberta human resources or employment offices.
-Application packages should be marked - "Articling Application".
+For the 2023/24 articling year, the Court must receive complete applications on or before the application deadline of December 1, 2021, at noon.
+Note that applications must be sent electronically to the Provincial Court at the address(es) noted below, NOT to Government of Alberta human resources or employment offices.
+Applications should be titled - "Articling Application".

 Letters of reference can be included as part of the application package or sent separately to the address(es) noted below.
 Emailed letters of reference must be attached as a PDF document, on letterhead and must be signed.

-To apply for an articling student position in Edmonton, please send or email an application package to:
+To apply for an articling student position in Edmonton, please email the application package to Deena.DSouza@albertacourts.ca, addressed to:

 The Honourable L. Stevens